tekknolagi/tekknolagi.github.com/_posts/2023-05-31-definite-assignment-analysis.md

 are reassigned, sure, but they always are bound to some value.
 But it's not always so obvious when a variable is defined.
 Sometimes the initialization depends on some invariant in your code that you know about but have a hard time demonstrating to the compiler.
-Something like this, perhaps:
+Something like `x` in this example, perhaps:

 ```python
 def foo(cond):